DataDog/libdatadog/docs/RFCs/0002-crashtracker-user-visable-log.md

     At present, this is only used by the profiler, but this may be extended in the future.
 - `files`:
     The collector MAY collect useful files, such as `/proc/self/maps` or `/proc/meminfo`, and include them here.
-    Files are stored as an array of plain text strings, one per line.
+    Files are stored as a `Map<filename, contents>` where `contents` is an array of plain text strings, one per line.
 - `proc_info`:
     Currently, just tracks the PID of the crashing process.
     In the future, this may record additional info about the crashing process.